LarsHagemann/bimap/README.md

 ### bimap

-std::bimap<_KeyType, _ValueType> implements a interface that behaves similar to a map where you can make reverse lookups.
+stde::bimap<_KeyType, _ValueType> implements a interface that behaves similar to a map where you can make reverse lookups.
 A bidirectional map contains pairs with 1 to 1 relations.
 Every key has only one value and every value corresponds to exactly one key.
 It could be used to store Ids and pointer addresses.
 Thus you can lookup the Id by the pointer but also the pointer by Id.